ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/runtime_mem_trace.md

 ### Runtime memory tracing

-Running out of memory is a common problem with resource constrained systems such as the MCUs on which mbed OS runs.
+Running out of memory is a common problem with resource constrained systems such as the MCUs on which Arm Mbed OS runs.
 When faced with an out of memory error, you often need to understand how your software uses dynamic memory.
-The runtime memory tracer in mbed OS 5 is the tool that shows the runtime memory allocation patterns of your software: which parts of the code allocate and free memory and how much memory they need.
+The runtime memory tracer in Mbed OS 5 is the tool that shows the runtime memory allocation patterns of your software: which parts of the code allocate and free memory and how much memory they need.

 #### Using the memory tracer

 The memory tracer is not enabled by default.
-To enable it, you need to define the **MBED_MEM_TRACING_ENABLED** macro.
+To enable it, you need to define the **`MBED_MEM_TRACING_ENABLED`** macro.
 The recommended way to define this macro is to add it to the list of macros defined in your `mbed_app.json`:

 ```
 {